saturnlighting/literature-review/README.md

 Arlington County (US)
 </td>
 <td style="text-align:left;">
-The numbers of cyclists were significantly higher (+38%) during daylight conditions than after-dark.
+The numbers of pedestrians (+62%) and cyclists (+38%) were significantly higher during daylight conditions than after-dark.
 </td>
 </tr>
 <tr>